SP

 Overdraft: Monzo offers arranged overdrafts at 39.9% EAR.
 That's competitive for an app bank (Starling is similar) but expensive in absolute terms.
 Monzo does one thing well here: it shows your overdraft cost in real-time in the app, so you always know exactly what you're paying.
 No surprises.

 Monzo Flex: a buy-now-pay-later feature built into the app.
 Split purchases into 3 monthly instalments at 0% interest, or longer plans at 18–30% APR.
 The 3-month option is genuinely useful for spreading larger purchases without cost.
-I've covered Monzo Flex in detail separately — the short version is that the 3-month plan is good, the longer plans are expensive.
+I've covered Monzo Flex in detail separately.
+The short version is that the 3-month plan is good, the longer plans are expensive.

 The app experience